Last Updated on

 The year 2018 has been a big year for the legalization of cannabis, be it in terms of medical or recreational use.
-The following is a list of all nations that changed their legislation in favor of cannabis during 2018.
+The following is a list of all nations that changed their legislation in favor of marijuana during 2018.
 Let’s dive right in.

 On the 1st of March, Greece approved a new law allowing the farming and processing of medical marijuana.
 The first licenses were issued on November 19 and another 12 will be issued by the end of this year.
-Greece’s lift of the ban on medical marijuana may be predominantly oriented towards export but it also helps the country’s patients that are hoping to treat their sickness with the help of cannabis.
+Greece’s lift of the ban on medical marijuana may be predominantly oriented towards export but it also helps the country’s patients that are hoping to treat their sickness with the help of marijuana.

 According to Greece’s deputy economy minister Stergios Pitsiorlas, changing the law in favor of recreational use of cannabis is currently not under consideration.

 The use and cultivation of cannabis in Greece had been criminalized since 1890.

 South Korea’s legalization of medicinal cannabis has come as surprise to many as the country’s stance on marijuana has been very conservative up until this year.
 On November 23, the National Assembly approved the Narcotics Control Act for medical marijuana, which now has to be deliberated upon by the State Council and signed by the President.

 That leaves South Korea as the first East-Asian country to legalize medical weed.
 The country seeks to help patients that have rare and very severe diseases, such as epilepsy, HIV and cancer.